slafi/ScanYourCar/Readme.md

 if rcode == 0:
     cexplorer.run_supported_commands()

+# Dump the supported commands to a JSON file
+cexplorer.dump_supported_commands("./supported_commands.json")

 ## Close connection to the car
 cexplorer.disconnect()
 ```

 The `Explorer` class writes supported commands (i.e., PIDs) to the output file `output_file`.
 In addition, the class member `self.supported_commands` holds the list of supported commands.
 Before the invocation of the `check_supported_commands()` method, this list is empty.
+The supported commands can be written to a JSON file using the class method `dump_supported_commands`.

 The `Explorer` class takes as input a list of OBD commands (PIDs) in JSON format.
 A [default list](explorer/commands.json) which enumerates the Mode 2 and 3 commands, supported by Python OBD library, is already provided.
 If you want to provide your own list of commands, or the [commands' list](https://python-obd.readthedocs.io/en/latest/Command%20Tables/) offered by the library evolves in the future, you still have the option to override the default list (by explicitly setting up the `command_file` parameter to your commands' list filename).